 Does your Electric company have leveled billing?
 Have you thought about joining but unsure if this will actually help?

-We joined the leveled billing in 2013, we were on it until October 2016!
-I regretted being on levelized billing because our winter bills were $40-$50 and with leveled billing it went up to $100!
-However, I guess I’ll find out if I did the right thing in cancelling it because our Summer bills were around $102 which is better than $200 or higher!
-I’ve got my fingers crossed we never have a $150 bill this summer
+Although we joined the leveled billing in 2013, we ended it in October 2016!
+I regretted being on levelized billing, because our winter bills were $40-$50 and with leveled billing it went up to $100

 Unplug ALL small appliances!